Answers to some of the questions we are frequently asked. If you have another query please Get In Touch.

 Cubs – 2 groups meet Wednesday and Thursday

 Scouts – 2 groups meet Monday and Friday

 Sections meet at the following times: Beavers 6-7; Cubs 6.30-8; Scouts 7-9; Explorers – Varies

 A kit list will be provided by the section leaders in advance of an event.
 It is important that items are clearly labelled with the owners name.
 Expensive personal items such as iphones, or cameras should not be taken to camp as they may easily be mislaid or damaged.

 How much does it cost to join?

-The annual costs for all Sections is £150.
+The annual costs for all Sections is £150, which equates to £12.50 per month.
 Activities such as camps, will attract additional costs.

 How can I pay?